-Penned by Andrew Michael Hurley, The Loney is definitely one of the most unconventional, and certainly original, horror reads I have come across in some time.
+Penned by Andrew Michael Hurley, The Loney (affiliate link) is definitely one of the most unconventional, and certainly original, horror reads I have come across in some time.
 The King of Horror himself, Stephen King to us mere mortals, hailed this work as “an amazing piece of fiction.”
 Needless to say, I was excited to sink my teeth into the 2016 novel to see if it would live up to my lofty expectations.

 The story takes place in Hurley’s native Lancastshire province of England, on a coastline known for its unpredictable, violent tides and unforgiving weather.
 It is this tumultuous setting that serves as a backdrop, and a reflection, for the events of the story.